Strong gravitational lensing by rotating Simpson--Visser black holes: Conclusions

-After calculating the observables, in the strong deflection limit, considering rotating Simpson-Visser solution as supermassive black holes NGC 4649, NGC 1332, Sgr A* and M87*, we found that they are different from that of Kerr black holes.
-However, it is not easy to distinguish the rotating Simpson-Visser black holes from the Kerr black hole, at least from the presently available astronomical observations like an EHT.
+The shadow of M87* by EHT is consistent with the Kerr black hole's image predicted by the GR \cite{Akiyama:2019cqa,Akiyama:2019bqs}.
+Some rotating black holes, arising in modified theories of gravity, are similar to Kerr, with subtle differences on an astrophysical scale.
+The reported observations do not allow us to rule out these scenarios.
+Motivated by this also, we investigated the rotating Simpson-Visser black holes, in the strong deflection limit.
+Although, our results constrain the rotating Simpson-Visser black holes parameter $l$ from the gravitational lensing analysis (cf. Figs.~\ref{plot5}, \ref{plot6} and \ref{plot7}) and horizon structure (cf. Figs.~\ref{plot1} and \ref{plota}).
+However, the departure produced by the parameter $l$ for lensing observables by taking the rotating Simpson-Visser black holes as the supermassive black holes, namely, Sgr A*, M87, NGC 4649 and NGC 1332, from those for Kerr black hole for $0<l <0.6$ ($a=0.45$) are $\mathcal{O}(\mu$as).
+Hence, it is difficult to distinguish the regular black holes from the Kerr black hole, at least from the present resolution of astronomical observations like the EHT.
 Therefore our results, in principle, could provide a possibility to test how rotating Simpson-Visser black holes deviates from the Kerr black hole by future astronomical observations like ngEHT.
 Our results are the generalization of previous discussions, on the Kerr black holes, in a more general setting.

+We have also investigated the non-equatorial (quasi-equatorial) lensing in strong field limit by the rotating Simpson-Visser black hole at very small declination and calculated the deflection angle.
+An interesting behaviour of $\hat{a}$ is that it goes to unity for all values of spin $a$ for the Kerr black hole. $\hat{b}$, on the other hand, increases with $a$ for small values of $l$.
+The caustic structure not limited to the equatorial plane of rotating Simpson-Visser black holes can help us better understand the phenomenology of the black holes at the centre of our and nearby galaxies, which will be an exciting project.

 Many interesting avenues are amenable for future work from the rotating Simpson-Visser solutions; it will be intriguing to analyze the relationship between the null geodesics and thermodynamic phase transition in AdS background in the context photon sphere.
 One should also see the possibility of generalization of these results to investigate the higher curvature effect in the gravitational lensing.
 Finally, the possibility of a different conception of these result to gravitational lensing for the solution (\ref{metric1}), that describes a wormhole with a throat located at $r = 0$, is an interesting problem for future research.
 In particular, our results, in the limit $l \rightarrow 0$, reduced exactly to \emph{vis-$\grave{a}$-vis} the Kerr black hole results.